Before deciding to sell your first home and buy your next one there are several important questions you may want to ask yourself.

 Are you considering moving to a new home to increase the amount of your living space?
 For some homeowners, it may be more cost effective to add on or make home improvements to your existing home instead of purchasing a new home.
 You may be able to borrow against the equity in your current home to help pay for any renovations.

 Are you prepared to pay all the costs that come with selling one home and buying another?
 Your financial situation—and the financing options available to you—may have changed since you bought your first home.
 Know how much you can afford and get pre-approved for your new mortgage before you start looking for your next home.
-Also, identify all your likely costs, including repairs to get your home ready to sell, realtor fees, moving expenses, closing costs and new home expenses.
+Also, identify all your likely costs, including repairs to get your home ready to sell, real estate professional fees, moving expenses, closing costs and new home expenses.

 You may want to ask yourself several questions to help decide if it’s the right time to sell or not: